phelipetls/seriesbr/README.md

 ## Support

-If you find it useful, give this repo a start :)
+If you find it useful, consider giving the repository a star.